Introduction - Diagrammatic Presentation of Data

 4. Accepted Universally

-Every academic and professional field, let it be Economics, Commerce, Science, Engineering, Statistics, etc. make the use of diagrams across the world.
+Every academic and professional field, let it be Economics, Commerce, Science, Engineering, Statistics, etc. make use of diagrams across the world.
 Hence, this metric of data presentation is universally accepted.

 5. Improves the Representation of Data as a Whole